dhruvsharma78/FL/README.md

 # Installation

-1. Install required packages listed in requirements.txt
+1. Install required packages listed in requirements.txt.
+It is advised to use a virtual environment here.
+See later section on how to do this.
+Some environments may also require that you install cmake and cpython.
-2. Install OpenMP and Intel MKL
+2. Install OpenMP, OpenMPI and Intel MKL.
+While Intel oneMKL may work.
+This version has only been tested with MKL 2020.
+3. Ensure that your shell has the MKL environment variables.
+To load these, you can source the `mklvars.sh` file provided in the MKL installation.
-3. In setup.py change the global variables `extra_compile_args`, `extra_link_args`, `lib_paths` and `libs` to match your installation of MKL and OpenMP along with the compiler you wish to use.
+4. In setup.py change the global variables `extra_compile_args`, `extra_link_args`, `lib_paths` and `libs` to match your installation of MKL and OpenMP along with the compiler you wish to use.
 Use the [Intel MKL Link Line Advisor](https://software.intel.com/content/www/us/en/develop/articles/intel-mkl-link-line-advisor.html) to find your link and compile arguments.
 The default setup works with `gcc` and uses the TBB threaded version of Intel MKL 2020.
+We recommended you use gcc.
+Make sure your gcc version was compiled with OpenMP support.
-4. Run `python setup.py build_ext`.
+5. Run `python setup.py build_ext`.
 This will build and compile the module
-5. Run `python setup.py install`.
+6. Run `python setup.py install`.
 This will install the package as `FL` in your local python installation.
 If you are using a virtual environment (recommended) the package will only be installed in your virtual env.
-6. Use the package as shown in the Usage section or see the examples in `demo/`
+7. Use the package as shown in the Usage section or see the examples in `demo/`

-# Setup Windows (Only works with Windows right now.
-I'll update environment later.):

-1. Install Microsoft MPI v10.0 from https://www.microsoft.com/en-us/download/details.aspx?id=57467&WT.mc_id=rss_alldownloads_devresources.
-Make sure to add C:\Program Files\Microsoft MPI\Bin\ to your "Environment Variables".

-2. This project uses Anaconda environments to guarantee package management.
-There is a .yml file provided.
-Open the command prompt.
-Please build a conda environment from this file using the command "conda env create -n FLRR -f windows_environment.yml".
-Activate the environment using "conda activate FLRR".
-Verify that the new environment is working using conda env list.

 # Setup using VirtualEnv